PawseySC/Overview-of-Containers-in-HPC/Exercises/gromacs_ex/README.md

 You will also need to register on https://ngc.nvidia.com and then follow the instructions to generate a API key.
 This information will be required when executing the `pull` command.

+Note on Shifter: we recommend to perform the preparation steps (download, pull) on the login node, and use a job script just for the actual compute part.

 Let us run a molecular dynamics toy simulation, using a Gromacs container as provided in the Nvidia GPU Cloud.

 First, download and uncompress some sample input files from the Gromacs website (hint: you can use the `wget` and `tar` tools):